SJ429/Pandas/README.md

   * Total Purchase Value

 ### Final Considerations
-* Include a written description of three observable trends based on the data.
+* Include a written description of three observable trends based on the data noted above.